 ITC PRESIDENT 2018-21

-Ali Erdemir from Argonne National Laboratory in the USA was in September 2017 elected new ITC President for the period 2018-2021.
+Ali Erdemir (formerly with Argonne National Laboratory, USA) was in September 2017 elected new ITC President for the period 2018-2021.

 On the Role of Tribology in a Sustainable Future

 Since the Industrial Revolution, the persistent increase of greenhouse gas (GHG) emissions has reached a tipping point and threatens ecosystems, biodiversity, and human well-being.
 The biggest challenge is to transition from a “business as usual” attitude into caring about solutions that can mitigate the worst consequences of climate change.

 In recent years, World Leaders under the auspices of the United Nations have held a series of Climate Summits.
 The latest one was held in Glasgow-UK from October 31, 2021 – November 12, 2021 and culminated in drafting several promising treaties committing to more seriously dealing with GHG emissions and global mean temperature rise to avoid “climate catastrophe.”
 From the Glasgow Summit, it has become clear that to limit temperature rise by <1.5oC, GHG had to be cut by half within this decade, with further cuts to follow.
 Despite such dramatic measures, by the end of this century, we could experience warming by 2.5oC, which might be more tolerable than the 4oC trajectory that we would be on without cuts.